Why is there a need for people to join Be The Match Registry?

 If you are between the ages of 18 and 44, patients especially need you.
 Doctors choose donors based on what is best for their patient.
 When more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
 Research shows that cells from younger donors lead to more successful transplants.
-Doctors request donors in the 18-44 age group 90% of the time.
+Doctors request donors in the 18-44 age group more than 95% of the time.

 Can I still join if I’m over age 44?